ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 ### JSON output for geeks

 This is a cool feature fellow geeks will appreciate.
 You can get JSON output from any command.
-We use this output from DDEV to feed data to [DDEV-UI](https://github.com/ddev/ddev-ui/releases), our GUI version of DDEV-Local built for those whose working style is better suited to using a friendly graphical user interface.
+We use this output from DDEV to feed data to [DDEV-UI](https://github.com/ddev/ddev-ui/releases), our GUI version of DDEV built for those whose working style is better suited to using a friendly graphical user interface.

 To get the JSON output on the command line, add this global flag to any command: `-j` or `--json-output`. for example: